 There are thousands of different kinds of minerals.
-Examine beautiful specimens of “nature’s art” and discover the many uses for minerals in your homes and everyday lives.
+Examine beautiful specimens of “nature’s art” and discover the many uses for minerals in your home and everyday life.

 The Rock Cycle

-Learn how rocks are continuously recycled into new rocks.
+Learn how rocks are continuously recycled on Earth into new rocks.

 Gainesville Gem and Mineral Society

-Meet local “rock hounds” and explore the transformation from rough stone to finished jewelry with members of GGMS.
+Meet local “rock hounds” and explore the transformation from rough stone to finished jewelry with members of the society.
 Get information about the club, events and how to join!
-See beautiful collections of club members and learn about what Florida has to offer for collecting.
+See beautiful collections of club members and learn what Florida has to offer for collecting.

 Secrets of Sand

-Take an up-close look under a microscope to see the secrets of sand revealed.
+Take an up-close look under microscope to see the secrets of sand revealed.